hdsr-mid/hydrology/README.md

 # hydrology
-A collection of scripts use by the Hydrology team
+A collection of scripts used by the Hydrology team of HDSR